State Executive Nondefense or "Failure to Defend"

 Paul E. Wilson, A Time To Lose: Representing Kansas In Brown v.
 Board Of Education, (University Press of Kansas, 1995).

-- Excerpts from the memoir of Kansas Assistant Attorney General Paul Wilson, who defended the Topeka Board of Education in the case of Brown v.
-Board of Education before the Supreme Court of United States in 1954.
+- Excerpts from the memoir of Kansas Assistant Attorney General Paul Wilson, who defended the Topeka Board of Education in the seminal U.S. Supreme Court case Brown v.
+Board of Education.
 Paul Wilson wrote the book to highlight the reasons the Kansas Attorney General's office defended the Topeka Board of Education's policy of maintaining segregation in educational institutions under a Kansas law that permitted, but did not mandate, a segregated school system.
-Paul Wilson believed that had the State not put up a defense in the case, the Court would not have been given the opportunity to rule that segregation was unconstitutional.
-Although opposed to the policy of segregation, as an attorney, Wilson swore to uphold the law and the nation's adversarial legal system, in spite of his own personal preferences and beliefs.
+Paul Wilson believed that had the State of Kansas not put up a defense in the case, the Court would not have been given the opportunity to make its historic ruling, finding segregation unconstitutional.
+Although personally opposed to the policy of segregation, Wilson believed that as an assistant attorney general, he swore to uphold the law and the nation's adversarial legal system and thus had an obligation to present a defense, in spite of his own personal preferences and beliefs.

 - In an emotional speech, Kentucky Attorney General Jack Conway provides the reasons why his office will no longer defend Kentucky's ban on same-sex marriage.